 - Ask a woman in your life what you can do to help take a stand against violence.

-- Ask one male friend or relative what he thinks about power-based personal violence and what men could do to help stop it.
+- Ask one male friend or relative what he thinks about sexual and gender-based interpersonal violence and what men could do to help stop it.